izi-ecommerce/izi-api/docs/source/usage/communicate_with_the_api.rst

 Login the user
 --------------
 When you don't support anonymous checkouts you will need to login first.
-Oscar API comes with a simple login view for this:
+IZI API comes with a simple login view for this:

 .. code-block:: python